The Wild Swans (band)

-The Wild Swans are a post-punk band from Liverpool, England, which originally formed in 1980 shortly after Paul Simpson left The Teardrop Explodes.
+The Wild Swans are a post-punk band from Liverpool, England, formed in 1980 shortly after Paul Simpson left the Teardrop Explodes.
 The band's personnel has been subject to regular turnover, with vocalist Simpson being the only constant member.

-The original incarnation of The Wild Swans lasted until 1982, issuing one single.
-A reconstituted version of the band issued two albums from 1988 to 1990 before dissolving again.
+The original incarnation of the Wild Swans lasted until 1982, issuing one single.
+A reconstituted incarnation of the band issued two albums from 1988 to 1990 before dissolving again.
 In 2009, Simpson put a new lineup together and the group played numerous live dates, issuing a new studio album in 2011.

-The Wild Swans also spun off two charting splinter projects; Care and The Lotus Eaters.
-Members of The Wild Swans have also been members of Echo & The Bunnymen, The Icicle Works, The Woodentops, The Brian Jonestown Massacre and The Lightning Seeds.
+The Wild Swans also spun off two charting splinter projects: Care and the Lotus Eaters.
+Members of the Wild Swans have also been members of Echo & the Bunnymen, the Icicle Works, the Woodentops, the Brian Jonestown Massacre and the Lightning Seeds.

 History

 Origins: The Wild Swans, Mark I (1980–1982)

-The Wild Swans formed in 1980 when Paul Simpson, who had left The Teardrop Explodes after the recording of their first single, teamed up (on vocals) with Jeremy Kelly (guitar), Ged Quinn (keyboards), James Weston (bass) and Justin Stavely (drums).
+The Wild Swans formed in 1980 when Paul Simpson, who had left the Teardrop Explodes after the recording of their first single, teamed up (on vocals) with Jeremy Kelly (guitar), Ged Quinn (keyboards), James Weston (bass) and Justin Stavely (drums).

-An opportunity arose when Pete de Freitas of Echo & the Bunnymen (an old friend and flatmate of Simpson's) agreed to fund their first single "The Revolutionary Spirit" (1982, Zoo Records).
+An opportunity arose when Pete de Freitas of Echo & the Bunnymen (an old friend and flatmate of Simpson's) agreed to fund their first single "Revolutionary Spirit" (1982, Zoo Records).
 Stavely had dropped out of the band, so De Freitas ended up financier, drummer and producer for the single; he was credited under his middle names, Louis Vincent.
-The single spent 9 weeks on the UK Independent Chart, peaking at no. 13.
+Despite turning out to be Zoo's last ever release, and the A-side being accidentally mixed in mono rather than stereo, the single received a measure of critical acclaim and in time, developed cult status.
+The single spent 9 weeks on the UK Independent Chart, peaking at No. 13.

-Despite turning out to be Zoo's last ever release, the single received a measure of critical acclaim and in time, developed cult status.
-Subsequent to the release of "The Revolutionary Spirit", weekly rehearsals were given a degree of urgency when the band was offered a BBC Radio 1 John Peel session.
-Songs on this session, all written by the team of Simpson, Quinn and Kelly, include "No Bleeding", "Enchanted" and "Thirst".
+Subsequent to the release of "Revolutionary Spirit", weekly rehearsals were given a degree of urgency when the band was offered a BBC Radio 1 John Peel session.
+Songs on this session, all written by the team of Simpson, Quinn and Kelly, included "No Bleeding", "Enchanted" and "Thirst".
 By this point, the band was rounded out by two new members: Baz Hughes (bass) and Joe McKechnie (drums).

-The Wild Swans were sporadically active in the early 1980s; touring with Echo and The Bunnymen in 1981 following a residency with The Teardrop Explodes.
+The Wild Swans were sporadically active in the early 1980s; touring with Echo & the Bunnymen in 1981 following a residency with the Teardrop Explodes.
 A David Jensen session came in spring 1982, with the band penning and performing "The Iron Bed", "Flowers of England" and "Now You're Perfect".
 The group split very soon after this BBC Radio 1 session was broadcast.